TritonDataCenter/smartos-live/docs/dev-upgrade.md

 However, if you have customisations in your zone, reinstalling may be time-consuming.
 This guide documents a procedure to allow you to upgrade without provisioning a new devzone.
-Because the 2018.4 bringup involved a great leap, it allows this upgrade to be more straightforward.

 If you have advice on what else we could add to these instructions, please do get in touch.